lafeingcrokodil/pegman/README.md

 The locator page is for helping Pegman figure out where he was teleported to.

+## Icons

+Most of the icons used in this app are [Dripicons](http://demo.amitjakhu.com/dripicons/).
+The only exception is Pegman himself, whom I found among [Google's official logos](https://www.google.com/permissions/trademark/logos-list/).

 ## Server

 To start the server: